 The term “direction” can be misleading as it does not mean a surrendering of one's will to another or one's personal responsibility for their own faith journey.
 Spiritual direction does not seek to provide answers to questions (tell you what to think) but rather to help you ask those questions in a genuine way and helps you discover answers ("hear" God) for yourself.
 It deals with our relationship with God and the implications of that relationship in all of life.
 It helps us connect in a meaningful way with our source.
 This is where our hurts are addressed, identity is discovered, and meaning is found.
 This may or may not deal with a presenting issue directly, but all issues have their root in our relationship with God and ourselves.

-It differs from coaching in that it is not problem centered it is relationship centered.
 Coaching will address specific issues where spiritual direction cultivates relationship, cultivates life at a core level.
-Both Christian Life Coaching and Spiritual Direction can be complimentary tools towards a deeper richer life, but neither is a magic wand and requires deliberateness.
-It takes some wisdom to discern where you are at in your particular stage of life to determine which tool may be right for you.
+Both Christian Life Coaching and Spiritual Direction can be complementary tools towards a deeper richer life, but neither is a magic wand and requires deliberateness.
+It takes some wisdom to discern where you are at in problem-centered stage of life to determine which tool may be right for you.

 Choosing a Coach or Spiritual Director